Cefzil Side Effects

-Along with its needed effects, cefprozil (the active ingredient contained in Cefzil) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by cefprozil (the active ingredient contained in Cefzil).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking cefprozil:Less common
+You should check with your doctor immediately if any of these side effects occur when taking cefprozil:Less common

 - Black, tarry stools

 - lower back or side pain

 - shortness of breath

 - sore throat sores, ulcers, or white spots on the lips or in the mouth

 - unusual bleeding or bruising